 Claims to recover lost wages are also a common part of personal injury lawsuits.

 Lost wages are a form of damages that refers to the financial impact of a bodily injury or pain that keeps you from attending work as normal.
-For example, if you suffered a broken leg in a slip and fall accident due to the negligence of the property owners, you may not be able to perform your usual job duties and have to take time off instead.
+For example, if you suffered a broken leg due to negligence, you may not be able to perform your usual job duties and have to take time off instead.

 Pain and Suffering Damages